This site requires a more recent version of Adobe Flash Player to function properly.

 The tobacco industry is highly susceptible to adverse litigation.
 Apart from the likely enormous damage payments, the negative publicity generated by such large and high profile court cases also hurt tobacco products' demand.
 Due to its large size and market share, Altria is more susceptible to such litigation risks.

 Trefis Forecast Rationale for Smokeless Tobacco Products EBITDA Margin

 Smokeless Tobacco Products Operating Margin is the ratio of smokeless products income, minus its operating expenses and depreciation, to the total revenues (net of excise) of the division.
 Altria reports it as 'OCI', the operating income before corporate expenses.

-- Unlike cigarettes, smokeless tobacco products are expected to grow at an annual rate of 4%.
+- Unlike cigarettes, smokeless tobacco products are expected to grow at an annual rate of 3-4%.
 They are generally perceived to be less harmful than traditional cigarettes.
-Growing demand will ensure strong pricing.
+Growing demand could exert an upward pressure on prices.

 Back to Company Overview